-CERTIFIED IRRIGATION DESIGNER - "Certified Irrigation Designer" shall mean a person certified to design Irrigation Systems by an accredited academic institution, a professional trade organization or other program such as the United States Environmental Protection Agency's WaterSense irrigation designer certification program and Irrigation Association's Certified Irrigation Designer program.
+CERTIFIED IRRIGATION DESIGNER - "Certified Irrigation Designer" shall mean a Person certified to design Irrigation Systems by an accredited academic institution, a professional trade organization or other program such as the United States Environmental Protection Agency's WaterSense irrigation designer certification program and Irrigation Association's Certified Irrigation Designer program.
 CERTIFIED LANDSCAPE IRRIGATION AUDITOR - "Certified Landscape Irrigation Auditor" shall mean a Person certified to perform landscape Irrigation Audits by an accredited academic institution, a professional trade organization or other program such as the United States Environmental Protection Agency's WaterSense irrigation auditor certification program and Irrigation Association's Certified Landscape Irrigation Auditor program.

-CHECK VALVE - "Check Valve" shall mean a valve located under a sprinkler head, or other location in the Irrigation System, to hold water in the system to prevent drainage form sprinkler heads when the sprinkler is off.
+CHECK VALVE - "Check Valve" shall mean a valve located under a sprinkler head, or other location in the Irrigation System, to hold water in the system to prevent drainage from sprinkler heads when the sprinkler is off.
+Check Valve is also known as an anti-drain Valve